kclim1/phonebook/README.md

 ### Pros
 - **Fast Lookups**: Average-case time complexity for lookups, insertions, and deletions is O(1) due to hashing.
-- **Direct Access**: Ideal for scenarios where you need to access elements directly using unique keys (e.g., phone numbers).
+- **Direct Access**: Ideal for scenarios where you need to access elements directly using unique keys ( phone numbers).
 - **Dynamic Size**: Can handle dynamic and large datasets efficiently.

 ### Cons